lyleresnick/lyleresnick.github.io/_drafts/Solving a Complex UITableView Using VIPER.md

 - the Application Business Rules reside in the layer which surrounds the Entities
 - the data store which provides the entities is outside the system
 - the presentation conversion layer is placed in the middle between the User Interface and Application business logic layers

+The diagram also shows that the Clean Architecture dependencies can only be explicit in one direction - towards the centre.
+A class in a layer closer to the center cannot know the name of a class in a layer closer to the outside.
+All dependencies going in a direction away from the centre must be implemented as a dependency inversion, which means a protocol must be used.

+Another requirement of the Clean Architecture is that data must be copied from layer to layer.
+This means that we can't pass a Swift class from one layer to the next - we must pass values or structs of values.

 In VIPER,